john-belstner/QsoLogBook/README.md

 3. **Log a QSO**
    - Verify date/time (UTC) and band/mode fields.
    - Click **Log QSO**.
-   - The entry is stored in `qso_log.db` and optionally uploaded to QRZ.
+   - The entry is stored in `qso_log.db` and optionally uploaded to QRZ.com and LoTW.

 4. **Review and Edit**
    - The “Recent Contacts” list shows the latest QSOs.